 The Treasurer, and investment professionals authorized by the Treasurer, may buy securities from a list of broker dealers and financial institutions that will be periodically reviewed.

-Outside portfolio managers must certify that they will purchase securities from broker/dealers (other than themselves) or financial institutions in compliance with this Investment Policy.
+Outside portfolio managers must certify, at the outset of their engagement, that they will purchase securities from broker/dealers (other than themselves) or financial institutions in compliance with this Policy.

 15. INVESTMENT POLICY REVIEW